 Buy a Card Scraper Burnisher

-Buy Slip Stones or Ceramic files for Molding Plane Irons
+Buy Slip Stones for special sharpening

 You can purchase these slip stones at Lee Valley tools (here).
 Norton also makes slip stones (find them here), but I have not used them.
-However, their waterstones are the highest quality, so I’m sure their slip stones would work just as well.
+However, their waterstones are high quality, so I’m sure their slip stones would work just as well.
 Ceramic slip stones are another option (I own some), and they work fine for honing moulding planes.
 I use them alongside my water slip stones, but they may not be necessary.

 I purchased this Spyderco set on Amazon, which comes with 4 shapes and a leather pouch.
 I’ve found these files work just fine.